 Why Is Triaging Beneficial?

-- keeps contributors engaged by shortening response times
+- Keeping contributors engaged by shortening response times

-- replaces “special requests” and one-offs with a neutral process that acts like a boundary
+- Replacing special requests and one-offs with a neutral process that acts like a boundary

-- leads to greater transparency, interesting discussions, and more collaborative, informed decision-making
+- Greater transparency, interesting discussions, and more collaborative, informed decision-making

-- it helps build prioritization, negotiation and decision-making skills, which are critical to most tech roles
+- Building prioritization, negotiation and decision-making skills, which are critical to most tech roles

 People who enjoy product management and iterating on processes tend to enjoy triaging because it empowers their SIGs to maintain a steady, continuous flow of work that is assessed and prioritized based on feedback and value.